libraryofcelsus/Aetherius_AI_Assistant/readme.md

 # Aetherius
 Version .04b of Aetherius Personal Assistant by LibraryofCelsus.com

-**Autonomous Tasklist Update!**

-**Webscrape and Search Added!**

-Aetherius now has an autonomous research loop.
-This loop can either search its memories or search the web!

 **Experimental Folder Changelog**

 -Added .TXT, .PDF, and .EPUB text extractors.
 For now it just functions similarly to the webscrape.
 Place file in the "Upload" folder in its extension's respective folder.
 Then run "GPT_4_Text_Extractor.py" to extract all of the files, they will be moved to the "Finished" folder once done.